mganss/ExcelMapper/README.md

 ## Formulas

-Formula columns are mapped according to the type of the property they are mapped to: For string properties, the formula itself (e.g. "=A1+B1") is mapped, for other property types the formula result is mapped.
+Formula columns are mapped according to the type of the property they are mapped to: for string properties, the formula itself (e.g. "=A1+B1") is mapped, for other property types the formula result is mapped.